mikeabeln/react-firebase/README.md

 # Webpack-React-Build

-A styleguide for NWEA interaction model, demonstrating components, and now NWEA sites/applications should act and work.
+A starter project for React using Webpack

 ## Software versions
 Node 8.9.1